grscwf/twin-mt/nero-dev-guide.md

     - using the flag,
     - or declaring it constant with `<<vi-always flag value>>`,
     - or ignoring it with `<<vi-ignore flag>>`.
-- The two numbers on the right side of var-info are an estimate of total chars stored in localStorage and sessionStorage.
+- The numbers on the right side of var-info are an estimate of bytes used in sessionStorage and localStorage.
-  Note, these are utf-16 characters, not bytes.
+  - SugarCube metadata size is called out because SugarCube does lz-compress on every read and write of metadata, which can be expensive when metadata gets large (10k is ok, 100k is noticeably slow).

 ### Compute variants